 After installation, you need to authenticate and connect to Microsoft Graph.

-- Sign in using your Microsoft or Microsoft 365 account
+3. A browser window will open, sign in using your Microsoft or Microsoft 365 account and grant the requested permissions.

 Once authenticated, PowerShell will confirm that you are connected to Microsoft Graph.